ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 in previous research [@Tustison:2014ab].
-Bias field simulation, intensity histogram warping, noise simulation, random translation and warping, and random anisotropic resampling in the three canonical directions were used for data augmentation in creating a T2-weighted brain extraction network.
+Bias field simulation, intensity histogram warping, noise simulation, random translation and warping, and random anisotropic resampling in the three canonical directions were used for data augmentation in training a T2-weighted brain extraction network.

 ### Single-shot mouse brain parcellation network